A Treatise on Differential Geometry and its role in Relativity Theory: Contraction

 \section{Contraction}

-Contraction is an operation on tensor under which the tensor is reduced in one contravariant order and one covariant order.
-The repeated index is called a dummy index which has no contribution in defining the order-type of the tensor while the free indices of the resulting tensor give the order-type of the resulting tensor.\\\\ {\bf Note:} In each process of contraction, the rank of tensor is reduced by two.\\\\
+~~~Contraction is an operation on tensor under which the tensor is reduced in one contravariant order and one covariant order.
+The repeated index is called a dummy index which has no contribution in defining the order-type of the tensor while the free indices of the resulting tensor give the order-type of the resulting tensor.\\